 Kathryn Ervin is a Professor in the Department of Theatre Arts at California State University San Bernardino and is serving as Department Chair.
 She served on the faculty at Michigan State University.
 She is a graduate of Wayne State University and Illinois State University.
 She teaches courses in Directing, Acting, Creative Drama and African American Theatre and Film and Culture.

-Dr. Anne L. Viricel is not a person who likes to waste time.
-As the Executive Director of the San Bernardino Symphony, she spends her days creating opportunities for visibility and fundraising for the region's longest running and most prestigious professional orchestra.
-In the evenings, she is a professor for the University of Redlands School of Business specializing in quantitative operations and strategy coursework.
-She is also the Adjunct Liaison at the University, assisting other professional faculty become more effective in the classroom.
-In addition, she is a member of the San Bernardino Community College Board of Trustees.
+In addition to her position as Treasurer of Arts Connection, Dr. Anne L. Viricel is Executive Director of the San Bernardino Symphony, spending her days creating opportunities for visibility for the region's longest running and most prestigious professional orchestra.
+In the evenings, she serves as a professor at the University of Redlands School of Business specializing in quantitative operations and strategy coursework.
+She is also a public servant in her locally elected role as Vice President of the San Bernardino Community College Board of Trustees.

 Sandra Espadas is Senior Director, Community Development with Hope through Housing Foundation.
 She has extensive knowledge in community organizing, data and policy analysis, building police-community relationships and placed based strategies.
 Ms. Espadas has worked with various stakeholders in communities throughout the County of San Bernardino to improve their quality of life.
 Most recently,